-Launched on April 1, 2021, this is no April’s Fool’s Joke, this cooperative, collaborative Co-op opportunity will be available from April – August 2021 for residents all over the Capital Area!
+Launched on April 1, 2021, this cooperative, collaborative Co-op opportunity was available from April – August 2021 for residents all over the Capital Area!

 Have you been thinking about going solar but not know how or where to start?
 Are you not sure about financing or incentives?
 Are you interested in adding an electric vehicle charging station to your home?

 The #CapitalAreaSolarCoop is here to answer all those questions and more!!!
 Find out more at the #CapitalAreaSolarCoop webpage to pick your state and find out information specific to you.

 We have partnered with Solar United Neighbors (SUN) a local nonprofit to help residents go solar, install EV charging stations, and even purchase solar storage.
 Joining #CapitalAreaSolarCoop is FREE – that’s right – NO MONEY NEEDED TO JOIN!!!